PundiAI/fx-docs/f-x-core/setup-node/live-upgrade.md

 This document demonstrates how a live upgrade can be performed on-chain through a governance process.

-1. Start the network and trigger upgrade
+1. Start the network and set in motion an upgrade proposal

     ```bash
     # start a f(x)Core application full-node